mikezupper/ows-js/README.md

 ## Documentation

-The (somewhat lacking) documentation for this library is hosted at https://observables-with-streams.surma.technology

 ## Caveats

-While most browsers have [partial support of streams](https://caniuse.com/#feat=streams) in stable, this library makes heavy use of [TransformStreams](https://streams.spec.whatwg.org/#ts-model), which are currently not well supported.
-Until browsers catch up, I can recommend [Mattias Buelens'](https://twitter.com/MattiasBuelens) [web-streams-polyfill](https://npm.im/web-streams-polyfill).
+While most browsers have [partial support of streams](https://caniuse.com/#feat=streams) in stable, this library makes heavy use of TransformStreams.

-For a good primer about streams, read this [blog post](https://jakearchibald.com/2016/streams-ftw/) by [Jake Archibald](https://twitter.com/jaffathecake/) (he is aware the title hasn’t aged well).

 ---